Why is the Spinal Tap Procedure Conducted?

 The typical range for cerebrospinal fluid (CSF) pressure lies between 70 and 180 millimeters of mercury (mmHg).

 To receive your lumbar puncture test results, the initial step involves the doctor examining the color of your cerebrospinal fluid (CSF).
-Typically, CSF is clear, but variations in color can provide immediate insights.
+Typically, CSF is clear, but color variations can provide immediate insights.
 For instance:

 - A reddish hue might indicate bleeding or a subarachnoid hemorrhage.